rogerkirkness/writing/_posts/2022-09-25-full-responsibility.md

 I take full responsibility.

 I keep thinking about the implications of that one-sentence paragraph.
 What if I took full responsibility for everything in my life?
 The work implications given my role are clear: I have full responsibility for the company as the CEO.
 The personal implications are less clear and more profound.
 What if I took full responsibility for every action I took, and decision I made?
-Any outcome resulting from my actions and decisions are my responsibility.
+Any resulting outcomes are my responsibility.

 I take full responsibility, for:
 - Myself, my actions and my decisions